ritza-co/styleguide.ritza.co/docs/grammar/grammar.md

 ## Percent

-Use the % symbol instead of spelling out “percent”.
+Use the % symbol instead of spelling out "percent".

 ## Pronouns

-Use they, their and them in the singular if the subject’s gender is unknown or irrelevant:
+Use they, their, and them in the singular if the subject's gender is unknown or irrelevant:

 *  ✅ Send your collaborator the join link and they'll be redirected to the sign in page.

-Never use the pronoun “one”.
+Never use the pronoun "one".

-Refer to a company or product as “it” (not “they” or “them”):
+Refer to a company or product as "it" (not "they" or "them"):

 * ✅ Replit is an online IDE.
 It has various collaborative features.